Kargil district: Post-1947

 During the Indo-Pakistani War of 1947, pitched battles were fought around Kargil, and the entire area including Drass and Zoji La Pass initially coming under the control of Gilgit Scouts.
-By November 1948, the Indian troops reclaimed all of Kargil and Leh tehsils and portions of the Kharamang ilaqa bordering the Dras river.
-They remained with India after the ceasefire, forming the Ladakh district of the Jammu and Kashmir state.
+By November 1948, the Indian troops reclaimed all of Kargil and Leh tehsils and some portions of the Kharamang ilaqa bordering the Dras river.
+They remained with India after the ceasefire, forming the Ladakh district of the Jammu and Kashmir state of India.

 During the Indo-Pakistani War of 1971 the entire Kargil region including key posts was captured by Indian troops under leadership of Col. Chewang Rinchen.
 To straighten the line of control in the area, the Indian Army launched night attacks when the ground temperatures sank to below −17 °C and about 15 enemy posts located at height of 16,000 feet and more were captured.
-After Pakistan forces lost the war and agreed to the Shimla Agreement, Kargil and other strategic areas nearby remained with India.
-Kargil became a separate district in the Ladakh region during the year 1979 when it was bifurcated from the Leh district.
+After Pakistan forces lost the war and agreed to the Shimla Agreement, the strategic areas near Kargil remained with India.

+In 1979, Ladakh was divided into Kargil and Leh districts within the Jammu and Kashmir state.

+Kargil War

-In the spring of 1999, under a covert plan of then -Army Chief Pervez Musharraf, armed infiltrators from Pakistan, aided by the Pakistani army, occupied vacant high-altitude posts in the Kargil and Drass regions.
-The result was a limited-scale conflict (Kargil War) between the two nuclear-equipped nations, which ended with India regaining the Kargil region through military power and diplomatic pressure.
+In the spring of 1999, under a covert plan of then Pakistan Army chief Pervez Musharraf, armed infiltrators from Baltistan, aided by the Pakistani Army, occupied vacant high-altitude posts in the Kargil and Drass regions.
+The result was a limited-scale conflict (Kargil War) between the two nuclear-equipped nations, which ended with India regaining the Kargil region through military action and diplomatic pressure.
+However, there remains the controversy of the mountain peak, knows as Point 5353 or the Marpo La Peak, which is still believed to be under Pakistan's control.

+Ladakh union territory

-In August 2019 the Parliament of India passed an act that contained provisions to make Kargil a district of the new union territory of Ladakh, which was to be formed 31 October 2019.
+In August 2019 the Parliament of India passed an act that separated Ladakh from Jammu and Kashmir into an independent union territory of India.
+Kargl and Leh continue to be the two districts of Ladakh, with the Kargil town designated as a joint capital of the union territory.